foopod/blog6/_posts/starting-another-gbajam.md

 ### Probe Life

-I was also inspired seeing a game called In Other Waters, where you explore the oceans using a very only a UI with Topographical maps and controls.
+I was also inspired seeing a game called In Other Waters, where you explore the oceans using only a UI with Topographical maps and controls.
 As soon as I saw this I thought wow, that would be a cool way to make the most of the GBA's limited screen size.

 With the GBA I tend to avoid classical UI elements (health bars, score, etc.), they tend to take away from the game and can be hard to see.
-But I wouldn't have the problem if the game was all UI?!?!
+But I wouldn't have that problem if the game was all UI?!?!

 So I took the time to map out what this could look like.
 And came up with something I was pretty happy with.